Amara002/reading-notes/class201/read-08.md

 ## Multiple Style sheets
 **link: On this page you can see the other technique for including multiple style sheets.
 Inside the '< head >' element is a separate '< link >' element for each style sheet.**

-# Functions
-***Functions let you group a series of statements together to perform a specific task.
-If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).***

-## ANONYMOUS FUNCTIONS
-**A function declaration creates a function that you can call later in your code.
-In order to call the function later in your code, you must give it a name, so these are known as named functions.**

-## FUNCTION EXPRESSIONS
-**If you put a function where the interpreter would expect to see an expression, then it is treated as an expression, and it is known as a function expression**
- > Programmers use functions, methods, and objects to organize their code.